-Easter is a great time for brands to connect with their subscribers through unique Easter-based campaigns.
+Easter is a great time for brands to connect with subscribers through unique Easter-based campaigns, creative and content.
 There's scope for

 Brands from the food and beverage industry are in prime position to produce engaging creative for Easter emails.
-Consumers love to salivate over Instagram-worthy food pics and share their own meal photos.
 So, if you want to

 Here's an example from Ask Italian that prompts curiosity ("Chocolate Pasta"), looks